 - Unreliable Narrator: Al in his own book, which opens with a paraphrase of the famous "if you remember The Sixties you probably weren't there" quote updated to The Nineties; likely played deliberately as it contains interviews with everyone around him during his life, including bandmates, his then-wife Angie, even his father, telling differing accounts of his childhood, tour stories, and his relationship with Paul Barker.

 - Video Full Of Film Clips: The video for "What About Us?" is basically an extended version of their cameo in A.I.: Artificial Intelligence, wherein they appeared playing the song.
-Oddly, "What About Us?" wasn't even on the A.I. soundtrack itself, so the video was really promoting the Greatest Hits Album Greatest Fits.
+Oddly, "What About Us?" wasn't even on the A.I. soundtrack album, so the video was really promoting the Greatest Hits Album Greatest Fits.

 - Vocal Dissonance: Ex-vocalist and keyboardist Chris Connelly was rail-thin and almost effeminate in appearance◊ with a baritone voice.